-The Halsey Institute is producing a comprehensive catalogue to accompany the exhibition, including additional images by all exhibiting artists and a variety of essays offering a range of perspectives about the South.
-Southbound will draw on the expertise of leading intellectuals and scholars of the Southern experience.
+The Halsey Institute has produced a comprehensive catalogue to accompany the exhibition, including additional images by all exhibiting artists and a variety of essays offering a range of perspectives about the South.
+Southbound draws on the expertise of leading intellectuals and scholars of the Southern experience.
 Essayists include William R. Ferris, former Chairman of the National Endowment for the Humanities, now Senior Associate Director for the Study of the American South at the University of North Carolina; Eleanor Heartney, a contributing editor for Art in America, distinguished art critic, and author of several seminal volumes on contemporary art; and John T. Edge, author and director of the Southern Foodways Alliance, an institute of the Center for the Study of Southern Culture at the University of Mississippi.
 Nikky Finney, Professor of Creative Writing and Southern Letters at the University of South Carolina and 2011 winner of the National Book Award for Poetry, contributeed original content inspired by the exhibition’s photographs to the volume.

 Filmmaker John David Reynolds was commissioned to produce a thirteen-minute documentary featuring interviews with select photographers and writers from the exhibition catalogue.
 He also produced video interviews with select photographers.
 Reynolds is an award -winning videographer who specializes in films about artists and the creative process.

-The Halsey Institute has commissioned Dr. Rick Bunch, a geographic information science (GIS) and spatial cognition specialist, to design an interactive map of the South, representing everything from street name maps to data collected on chicken sales and churchgoers, among other topics.
-Available on interactive technology inside the exhibition space, this Index of Southerness will allow viewers to switch on- and-off indicators and arrive at their own maps of the South.
+The Halsey Institute commissioned Dr. Rick Bunch, a geographic information science (GIS) and spatial cognition specialist, to design an interactive map of the South, representing everything from place names to data collected on chicken sales and churchgoers, among other topics.
+Available on interactive technology inside the exhibition space, this Index of Southerness allows viewers to move between data sets to arrive at a new understanding of the cultural geography of the South.